If you need to translate this page, click your language in the top right hand corner, where it says "English" for a list of other languages.

 Mental Health And Substance Use

-For immediate mental health and substance use concerns, call 2-1-1 and Press 1.
-You’ll be connected to a free service that provides confidential support.
+For immediate mental health and substance use concerns, call 988.
+You’ll be connected to the Suicide & Crisis Lifeline which provides free and confidential support.

 If you’re looking for ongoing behavioral health services or inpatient treatment centers, you can filter search options based on ZIP code, service type, payment options, age, language and special programs.